bomonike/bomonike.github.io/learn-chinese.md

 * Chengdu panda base
 * Shaolin <a target="_blank" href="https://www.youtube.com/watch?v=5_dQ-xYcm5k">Kung Fu</a> Monestary in Dengfeng

-The "Golden Triangle Tour" is Beijing, Xi'an, Zhangjiajie, Shanghai

 China is home to 57 UNESCO World Heritage Sites.

+### Flights

 Searching for flights in a private browser window to prevent prices from increasing based on your search history.
+Flights into Taipai City (TPE) is about $900, cheaper than into the mainland.

-The 12-13 hour SFO (San Francisco) to Hong Kong (HKG) is the shortest direct route to China from the US.
+The 12-13 hour SFO (San Francisco) across the Pacific ocean to Shanghai (PVG, SHA) is the shortest direct route to China from the US.
+Flights East-West take 2 hours longer due to headwinds.

 ✈️ Compare prices on Trip.com, Skyscanner, Momondo, and Google Flights.
 Set up price alerts to track drops.
 Consider budget-friendly airlines like <a target="_blank" href="airchina.com.cn">airchina.com.cn</a>, China Southern, or <a target="_blank" href="https://www.hainanairlines.com/">hainanairlines.com</a>.
 Airline prices in China are centrally managed by the TravelSky system (the national GDS).
 So use the Qianwen App + Fliggy (Alibaba's travel platform).